Olga-devops/ingress-controller/README.md

 change values.yaml (examples in this repo) and Chart.yaml

-add two terraform files: variable.tf abd module.tf
+add two terraform files: variable.tf and module.tf

 after all changes have been made run terraform init and terraform apply